JnyJny/busylight/docs/devices/luxafor.md

+![BusyLight Project Logo][1]

 ## Luxafor Flag

-The Luxafor line of products includes many devices which are designed for office productivity.
-The Luxafor Flag is the only USB connected presense light.
+The [Luxafor][0] line of products includes many devices which are designed for office productivity.
+The Luxafor Flag is the only USB-connected presence light.

 ### Physical Description